Welcome to viewpoint

 At most organisations, the first people to consider speaking to are your line manager or somebody in HR.
 However, before you do this, it’s worth exploring whether there are any special resources available to you.

 Here at Hays, I’m proud to have received training as a Mental Health First Aider to support my colleagues.
 A recent poll by Hays on LinkedIn found that 44% of over 4,000 respondents would feel most comfortable discussing any mental health issues with a mental health first aider – a higher proportion than voted for an HR representative or their line manager.
-Find out whether your employer has such a person in your workplace and, if not, suggest it as an improvement.
+Find out whether your employer has such a person in your workplace and, if not, suggest it as an improvement to better support workplace wellbeing.

 Did you find this blog useful?
 Check out more content around mental health and burnout: